Protect My Car Once Again Have the Lowest Rates for Extended Auto Warranty Plans in the US

-ST. PETERSBURG, Fla., June 1, 2022 /PRNewswire/ -- Protect My Car is one of the leading providers of vehicle service contacts in the United States.
+St. Petersburg, June 01, 2022 (GLOBE NEWSWIRE) -- Protect My Car is one of the leading providers of vehicle service contacts in the United States.
 Vehicle owners can choose an extended auto warranty plan based on the vehicle's make, model, mileage.

 Protect My Car customers are covered from the cost of unexpected auto repairs, alongside additional perks such as free roadside assistance, oil changes and tire rotations.